go-swagger/go-swagger/README.md

 To generate a [swagger spec document for a go application](http://goswagger.io/generate/spec/):

 		swagger generate spec -o ./swagger.json

-Much improved documentation is in the works and will actually explain how to use this tool in much more depth.
-To learn about which annotations are available and how to use them for generating a spec from any go application (generating a spec is not opinionated), you can take a look at the files used for [testing the parser](https://github.com/go-swagger/go-swagger/tree/master/fixtures/goparsing/classification).

 There are several other sub commands available for the generate command